Tuesday, December 29, 2015

 Revealing a quick wit, the lyrics are whimsical ("Gotta Get Up"), clever ("Driving Along") and esoteric ("The Moonbeam Song").
 Embracing novelty, he also pulls off "Coconut", sung, straight-faced, by separate "characters" that are carefully voiced and overdubbed by Nilsson, who was also a deadly accurate mimic.
 Caribbean breezes blow gently through the track, adding a touch of the islands.

 Curiously, he was not moved to take his act on the road.
-While he didn't do proper tours, he did acquiesce to participating in filmed TV performances.
+While avoiding proper touring schedules to promote his work, he did acquiesce to participating in filmed TV performances.
 The sheer melodic strength of "Gotta Get Up" is evidenced by his ability to sell the tune as a solo piano vehicle in this clip.

 Conversational marker: "Without You" is a shining example of Nilsson's aforementioned talent for not simply covering material but breathing new life into it.
 Written by Pete Ham and Tom Evans of Badfinger, the song had built in pathos to begin with.
-Harry sang the shit out it, aided and abetted by very tasteful orchestration arranged by Paul Buckmaster.
-Personally, I believe that he wrenched untapped levels of emotion from this ballad, though his reading is entirely convincing and never strays into schlocky territory.
+Reportedly, he was not particularly enthused with taking up this composition.
+Despite initial misgivings, Harry delivered a stunning vocal, aided and abetted by very tasteful orchestration arranged by Paul Buckmaster.
+Wrenching untapped levels of emotion from this ballad, his reading is entirely convincing and never strays into schlocky territory.
 The original version is staid by comparison.
 You believe that this man is on the precipice when he effortlessly hits those high notes.

 Small wonder that it was such a monumental hit when released as a single, earning him his second Grammy award.